 Fourth Year: Both LINT and ALT share subjects such as Translation Studies, Applied Translation, European Studies and spoken classes.
 However, ALT focuses on the study of political and economic systems of relevant countries with classes taught in the two foreign languages of study.

-Standard entry: 4 Highers at AAAB (two sittings) including a relevant language at A plus English at National 5.
+Standard entry: 4 Highers at AABB (two sittings) including a relevant language at A plus English at National 5.

 Widening access entry: 4 Highers at BBBC (two sittings) including a relevant language at B plus English at National 5.